aazuspan/geeSharp/README.md

 var quality = geeSharp.quality(reproj, sharpened, metric);
 ```

+> **Warning**
-Note that quality metrics are affected by spatial resolution, so when comparing unsharpened and pan-sharpened images, **always resample and reproject** the unsharpened image to high resolution first to ensure an accurate comparison!
+> Metrics are affected by spatial resolution, so when comparing unsharpened and pan-sharpened images, **always resample and reproject** the unsharpened image to high resolution first to ensure an accurate comparison!

 Most quality metrics just require an unmodified and a modified image and return a dictionary mapping band names to metric values, but some metrics require other parameters (e.g. `ERGAS` requires the high and low spectral resolution) and some return a single image-wise value (e.g. `RASE` and `ERGAS`).
 Print `geeSharp.metrics` for a full list of supported metrics and see the [documentation](https://github.com/aazuspan/geeSharp.js/wiki/Image-Quality-Metrics) for descriptions.